 The Kasbah Mosque replicates key traits of Moorish design such as its band of tiles.

-The hustle and bustle of night-time Marrakesh in the Jemaa El Fnaa.
+The hustle and bustle of night-time Marrakesh in the Jemaa el Fnaa.
 The vivid colours of the local crafts on the stalls, the night lanterns' yellowy pools of light and the blur of evening tourists.

-We travelled 165km north east to Ouzoud in the Azilal province to see the famous 110 metre, three-tier waterfall.
-The journey in the 'Grand taxi' out to the mountains went without a hitch.
+We travelled 165 kilometres north east to Ouzoud in the Azilal province to see the famous 110-metre, three-tier waterfall.
+Our journey in the misnomered Grand Taxi out in to the mountains went without a hitch.
 We zoomed through the Moroccan countryside, a scorched rosy red earth topped with luscious greenery.
 Passing small settlements and curious Arabic markings on hillsides, we arrived in Ouzoud four hours later.
-We stayed at an absolutely wonderful Riad called Riad Cascades Ouzoud, which was run by a helpful little man who was willing to make us welcoming hot drinks.
-We seemed to have left the hot weather behind us in Marrakesh, swapping it for a distinct mountain chill.
-The Riad was virtually empty and so we had the wonderful upstairs lounge area to ourselves in the mornings and the afternoons.
-It was perfectly quiet and perfectly idyllic.
-Like many travellers making it out to Ouzoud, the main focus of our stay was the waterfall.
-Seeing the Barbary apes made a chilly trip down hillsides to see the falls that little bit extra special - they casually scratched and surveyed us suspiciously we made our descent.
+We stayed at a wonderful little riad called Riad Cascades Ouzoud, run by a helpful little man who was willing to make us welcoming hot drinks on arrival; we had seemingly left the hot weather behind us in Marrakesh, swapping it for a distinct mountain chill.
+Travelling off season, the riad was virtually empty and so we had the wonderful upstairs lounge area to ourselves in the mornings and in the afternoons; perfectly quiet and perfectly idyllic.
+Like many travellers making it out to Ouzoud, the main focus of our visit was the waterfall.
+Seeing the Barbary apes made a chilly trip down hillsides to see the falls that little bit extra special.
+Casually scratching their backsides, they surveyed us suspiciously as we made our descent.
 This was the first time I had seen a monkey in the wild and so this was a rather special moment for me.

 Standing precariously at the top of the Cascades D'Ouzoud.